TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- If we just
-					if (ce->other->m_last_teleport_progress_timestamp == now) {
-						continue;
-					}
-    - then if two portals overlap (background one and a normal one)
-        - one can "steal" from the other
-    - on the other hand we need this counter to prevent contacts from re-beginning entering after teleporting (which only changes transform in physics_system but old contacts are still there)

 - Billan crash

 - either remove bursts from the enum combos or automatically make them streams somehow